Docs-Geek/api-documentation-course/docs/dev-setup.md

 This guide will show you how to configure a development environment using GitHub Codespaces to create a sandbox for completing the course exercises and experimenting with the API.

+{% admonition type="info" name="Viewing videos in full-screen mode" %}
+Full Screen mode for videos is not supported within this article.
+To view a video in Full Screen mode, click the YouTube button located at the bottom right corner of the video.
+{% /admonition %}

 ## Create a GitHub Account

 1. Go to [https://github.com/](https://github.com/) and create an account using a personal email address.